 For supported high availability solution in SQL Server on Linux, see Business continuity and database recovery - SQL Server on Linux.

 You can find the current list of SQL Server features that aren't supported in the “Unsupported features and services” section in the release notes.
 If you try to use components or features that are listed in the notes as unsupported, you might experience unexpected symptoms and errors.
 When you use a combination of features for your application or solution, make sure that the interoperability between the features is documented as supported.
-See this example.
+For guidance, see this example.

 If you deploy SQL Server on an unsupported operating system, file system, or hypervisor, you might experience unexplained behavior and results.
 When you troubleshoot such problems, the Microsoft Support team may ask you to reproduce the problem on a supported combination of operating system, file system, hypervisor, and hardware architecture.
 Under these circumstances, Microsoft might be unable to provide support or a resolution for the problem if the problem occurs only in the unsupported combination of operating system, file system, hypervisor, or architecture.